 - 4 plums

-- 2 tsp-honey
+- 2 tbsp water

-- 2 tsp-chia seeds optional
+- 2 tsp chia seeds optional

 - In a medium pot combine millet, milk, sugar and salt and bring to a boil.

-- Check on your porridge half-way through to make sure it hasn't gone dry and add a splash of milk or water if needed to keep it loose and creamy.
+- Turn the heat down to a low and simmer for 15 minutes stirring once in a while until the grain is tender.
+Check on your porridge half-way through to make sure it hasn't gone dry and add a splash of milk or water if needed to keep it loose and creamy.

 - Meanwhile remove the stones from the plums and slice them thickly.
 Then put them in a small saucepan with water and honey, cook over medium heat while stirring for 5-7 minutes until they are softened but still hold their shape and the liquid turned into a glaze.